 Carbon Ratings Agencies

-Clean Cooking Projects
+Clean Cooking Stoves

-Demand in Carbon Markets
+Demand in Carbon Market

 Indigenous Peoples, Local Communities, and Tenure Rights Holders